-Join our annual breakfast and awards ceremony to celebrate the women who make a difference.
+The annual breakfast and awards ceremony celebrates women who make a difference.

 Keynote Speaker: Dr. Helen Benjamin, Chancellor Emeritus, Contra Costa Community College District